BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 ### Setting the preferred unit

-Applications should try to establish smart defaults that work for the majority of users, while offering convenient ways to customize settings.
+Applications should try to establish smart defaults that work for most users while offering convenient ways to customize settings.

 {% include image-gallery.html pages = page.images_app %}